This is the result of what they’ve done for us

 North Korea: 4,766

-2017-2022: Attendance figures continued to fluctuate, with many low-turnout games in Japan, despite major tournaments and friendly matches.
+2017–2022 – Attendance continued to fluctuate, with many low-turnout games despite major tournaments and friendlies.

-The highest-ever attendance was 31,324 in 2004, for a match against North Korea.
-Since then, the numbers have consistently declined.
+The highest-ever attendance was 31,324 in 2004 against North Korea.
+Since then, it has consistently declined.

-Even though Japan doesn’t have as large a population as the US, the federation could have done more to promote the team and increase attendance.
+Even though Japan has a smaller population than the U.S., the federation could have done more to promote the team and grow attendance.

-We don’t believe this is how a world champion team should be treated.
-The federation had the responsibility to raise the standard of women’s football, not just in Japan, but globally.
+This is not how a World Cup–winning team should be treated.
+The federation had a responsibility to elevate women’s football—not just in Japan, but worldwide.

 Japan's athletes and fans deserve better.
 This is so upsetting.
 Thank you for sharing all this information, for bringing it together.